iTrauco/library-microservices-app/README.md

 After several weeks of in-depth study, I am rebuilding my previously created microservice and serverless applications from scratch with an emphasis on proper form, workflow, and security.

 ### Preview
-The the only visual previews available for the various branches of this repo are concerned with TDD, if available, they will be included on the 'Summary/Overview' section of previously merged 'Pull Requests.'
+The only visual previews available for the various branches of this repo are concerned with TDD, if available, will be included on the 'Summary/Overview' section of previously merged 'Pull Requests.'

 Pull Request > Closed > *Click on the desired PR*